Tiquinho Soares: Olympiacos

-On 31 May 2021, Soares joined Olympiacos F.C. of the Super League Greece on a three-year contract.
-On 22 September, he scored twice in a 4–1 home win against Apollon Smyrnis FC.
-On 22 December, he repeated the feat in the 2–0 defeat of Levadiakos F.C. in the round of 16 of the Greek Football Cup, following assists from Mathieu Valbuena.
+On 31 May 2021, Soares joined Olympiacos of the Super League Greece on a three-year contract.
+On 22 September, he scored twice in a 4–1 home win against Apollon Smyrnis.
+On 22 December, he repeated the feat in the 2–0 defeat of Levadiakos in the round of 16 of the Greek Football Cup, following assists from Mathieu Valbuena.

 Botafogo

-Soares returned to Brazil in August 2022 after seven years, with the 31-year-old signing for Botafogo de Futebol e Regatas.
-He made his Campeonato Brasileiro Série A debut at the age of 31 on 4 September, starting in a 3–1 win at Fortaleza Esporte Clube; thirteen days later he scored his first goal to conclude a 2–0 win over Coritiba Foot Ball Club at the Estádio Olímpico Nilton Santos.
+Soares returned to Brazil in August 2022 after seven years, with the 31-year-old signing for Botafogo.
+He made his Campeonato Brasileiro Série A debut at the age of 31 on 4 September, starting in a 3–1 win at Fortaleza; thirteen days later he scored his first goal to conclude a 2–0 win over Coritiba at the Estádio Olímpico Nilton Santos.
 He finished the season with six goals from 14 games, the Glorioso's second top scorer with one behind Erison despite his late arrival.

+In 2023, Soares scored a career-best 29 goals despite struggling with injuries in the latter stages of the season.
+In the following campaign, he won both the Copa Libertadores and the Brazilian League, but lost his starting spot after Igor Jesus was acquired.

+Santos

+On 24 January 2025, Soared joined Santos on a three-year deal.
+He made his debut the following day in a 2–1 away loss to Velo Clube, and scored his first goal on 5 February, opening the 1–1 home draw against Botafogo-SP through a penalty.